jido/decimalsense/README.md

 > hexadecimal _FFF00000 00000000_

-Decimalsense numbers are _monotonic_, the unsigned part is ordered when cast as integer, and _unique_: there is only one way to represent a particular number.
+Decimalsense numbers are _monotonic_, the unsigned part is ordered when cast as integer, and _unique_: there is only one way to encode a particular nonzero number.
 Not a Number (NaN) can have several representations.

+According to IEEE, positive and negative zero are equal which is the only exception to unique number representation.

 Format
 ======